goldn light shines on a long, winding road.

 F. When to Seek Advice From a Qualified Attorney

-While most member workers’ compensation claims are handled without the services of an attorney, from time to time, members require the services of an attorney to resolve their claims.
-You may need an attorney because your claim is unusual and/or complex, or because you’re unsatisfied with the benefits and/or compensation you’ve received.
+While most workers’ compensation claims are handled without an attorney, members sometimes need legal representation to resolve their claims.
+You may need an attorney because your claim is unusual or complex, or because you’re unsatisfied with the benefits or compensation you’ve received.

-If you choose to engage an attorney, make sure you choose a qualified attorney with proven experience handling workers’ compensation claims.
-It’s also essential to understand how attorneys get paid in these types of cases.
+If you choose to retain an attorney, make sure to select a qualified attorney with proven experience handling workers’ compensation claims.
+It’s also essential to understand how attorneys are compensated in these cases.

 Attorney Fees

-The attorney fees at most legal firms that handle workers’ compensation claims are based on a contingent fee agreement.
-Contingent legal fees mean you do not have to pay attorney fees upfront.
-It also means that you don’t pay any attorney fees if you don’t win your case.
+At most legal firms that handle workers’ compensation claims, attorney fees are based on a contingent fee agreement.
+A contingent fee means you don’t pay attorney fees upfront.
+It also means you don’t pay any attorney fees if you don’t win your case.
 If you win your case, you will pay a percentage of the recovery.

 Lawyers offer to handle an L&I claim on a contingent basis when they believe in the case and the client.
 If and when you get paid, attorney fees are a percentage of the money the attorney recovers for you.
 If you are offered a contingent fee agreement, it will be in writing.
 Read it!
 No matter how much you trust your new lawyer, be sure to read any fee agreement put in front of you carefully.
 Ask questions.
 Know what the deal is.